-Under the Americans with Disabilities Act (Title II) and the Rehabilitation Act of 1973 (Section 504) individuals with disabilities have protections against discrimination and are assured access to programs, services, and activities.
-'No qualified individual with a disability shall, on the basis of their disability, be excluded from participation in, be denied benefits of, or otherwise be subjected to discrimination under any program or activity which receives or benefits from Federal financial assistance.'
+Under the Americans with Disabilities Act (Title II) and the Rehabilitation Act of 1973 (Section 504) 'No qualified individual with a disability shall, on the basis of their disability, be excluded from participation in, be denied benefits of, or otherwise be subjected to discrimination under any program or activity which receives or benefits from Federal financial assistance.'

-Students who can provide documentation that indicates the existence of a disability as well as its substantial impact in limiting one or more major life activities, including learning, are eligible for services.
-The documentation should indicate whether the absence of special accommodations would limit or deny equal access and, thus, result in discrimination.
+Hawai'i Community College is committed to providing a barrier-free campus for students with disabilities to ensure that individuals with disabilities have protections against discrimination and are assured access to its programs, services, and activities.
+Students who self identify themselves by providing documentation to the Disability Services Office that indicates the existence of a disability and the substantial impact in functioning in one or more major life activities, are eligible for services.
+The documentation should also indicate whether the absence of special accommodations would limit or deny equal access and, thus, result in discrimination.